DigitSF/Digit/doc/README_windows.txt

-BlackCoin 0.4.4 BETA
+Digit 2.1.2 BETA

+Copyright © 2009-2014 Bitcoin Developers
-Copyright (c) 2013 NovaCoin Developers
+Copyright © 2014 Blackcoin Developers
-Copyright (c) 2011-2013 PPCoin Developers
+Copyright © 2014 Digit Developers
 Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in